aridoza/foundational-java/Concurrency/concurrency2.md

 ExecutorService executor = Executors.newCachedThreadPool()
 ```

 One place you might want to use a cached thread pool would be for UI events.
-UI frameworks like Swing, or a browser DOM, will normally have one event thread controlling all rendering, for example hovering over buttons, or displaying keyboard entry.
+UI frameworks like Swing, or if you are building a Java-based web-browser dom, such cases will normally have a single event thread controlling all of its UI rendering, such as displaying mouse overs when hovering over buttons, or displaying typed keys on keyboard entry.
 You want to avoid using the event thread for anything else, and so whenever it needs to do some work that might cause it to delay, it should delegate to another thread.
 For such cases, a cached thread pool would be in order, because the threads are short lived, and you don't generally want to impose arbitrary limits on the number of them, because you want all of your rendering to happen quickly

 <!-- COMMENT (Brandi): Can we add a more concrete example of a situation we'd want to use this? -->
 <!-- how's this? -->